Ameba-AIoT/ameba-iot-docs/ameba/src/multimedia/audio_cn.rst

    .. note::

       The *buffer_bytes* in RTAudioTrackConfig is very important.
 The buffer size should always be more than the minimum buffer size Audio framework calculated.
 Otherwise overrun will occur.

-   Use the interface to get minimum RTAudioTrack buffer bytes, and use it as a reference to define RTAudioTrack buffer size, for example, you can use minimum buffer size*4 as buffer size.
+3. Use the interface to get minimum RTAudioTrack buffer bytes, and use it as a reference to define RTAudioTrack buffer size.

+   For example, you can use minimum buffer size*4 as buffer size.
    The bigger size you use, the smoother playing you will get, yet it may cause more latency.
 It's your choice to define the size.

    .. code-block:: c

       int track_buf_size = RTAudioTrack_GetMinBufferBytes(audio_track, type, rate, format, channels) * 4;

-1. Use this buffer size and other audio parameters to create RTAudioTrackConfig object, here's an example:
+4. Use this buffer size and other audio parameters to create RTAudioTrackConfig object, here's an example:

    .. code-block:: c